What should I come to the surgery for?

 I’m worried I’ve caught a sexually transmitted infection (STI) where do I go?

 You can attend the genito-urinary (GUM) clinic in Swindon for a full screen of STI’s.
-The best way to organise this is to phone 01793 60 40 38 and they will give you an appointment time.
-There is also a walk-in YOUth Clinic for young people aged 19 yrs and under, where we provide a range of sexual health and contraceptive services.
+The best way to organise this is to phone 01793 604038 and they will give you an appointment time.
+There is also a walk-in Youth Clinic for young people aged 19 yrs and under, who provide a range of sexual health and contraceptive services.
 This is held at Swindon Health Centre, Swindon on:

 There is no need to see your GP at the Hawthorn Medical Centre first but you are still welcome to make an appointment with us if you wish.